In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Gluten-Free Friendly, Soy-Free, Paleo, Mediterranean, <600 Calories, Protein Plus

 2 Servings, 470 Calories/Serving

-These paleo pork chops transform into an elegant Italian dish with the help of pear mostarda, a sweet, tangy, chutney-like sauce that’s easily made ahead.
+These pork chops transform into an elegant Italian dish with the help of pear mostarda, a sweet, tangy, chutney-like sauce that’s easily made ahead.

 In your bag